carcavallo/PoC-Linux-Scola-Grischun/FOSS-Schul-IT Boot Server Installation.md

-# PXE Boot and Network Setup Guide on Debian 12 in VirtualBox
+# FOSS-Schul-IT Boot Server Installation

 ## Prepositions
 1. **Disable DHCP on Your Router**: